Kapeli/Dash-User-Contributions/docsets/Plone/README.md

 Plone
 ======

-Plone is an open source CMS written in Python and developed by a excellent community
+Plone is an open source CMS written in Python and developed by an excellent community.
+The project has been actively developed since 2001, is available in more than 40 languages, and has the best security track record of any major CMS.
+It is owned by the Plone Foundation, a 501(c)(3) not-for-profit organization, and is available for all major operating systems.

 Author
 -------